aareno/aareno.github.io/projects/sudoku-solver.md

 summary: "A program that can solve any sudoku problem."
 ---

 This project is a program that can solve any sudoku problem.
 I made this project in my 2nd year at UH Manoa, in ICS211.
-Through this project I learned more about looping through two dimensional arrays and
+Through this project I learned more about looping through two dimensional arrays and using recursion.
+I really enjoyed this project because it was fun to see that the program could solve any sudoku problem.

 ## What is sudoku?